 It's important to speak to the doctor managing the patient's condition, as they would be most familiar with the patient's medical history, including any non-surgical treatment options which have been tried.
 Discuss these options thoroughly and ask for a recommendation or referral to an orthopaedic surgeon.
 Ensure your medical records are made available prior to the appointment with the specialist.

-In the meantime, should any sudden, unusual or intense pain be experienced, please seek urgent medical attention at the nearest A&E department.
+In the meantime, should any sudden, unusual or intense pain be experienced, please seek urgent medical attention at the nearest Urgent Care Centre (UCC).